AmanUpadhyay1211/aman-upadhyay-wasserstoff-FullstackInternTask-Task3-Weather-Dashboard/README.md

 - If the user clicks the "Search" button without selecting a suggestion, the app fetches weather data by city name.

 ### 4. **Displaying Weather Data**
-- The app displays current weather conditions, hourly forecasts, and an 5-day forecast.
+- The app displays current weather conditions, hourly forecasts, and a 5-day forecast.
 - Users can toggle between Celsius and Fahrenheit for temperature display.

 ## Usage 📖

 - Enter a city name in the search bar.
 - Choose a city from the dropdown or click the "Search" button.
-- View current weather, hourly, and 8-day forecasts.
+- View current weather, hourly, and 5-day forecasts.
 - Switch between Celsius and Fahrenheit as needed.
+- Pin cities to quickly view their weather information.

+## Enhancements 📈
+- **Offline Support**: Cache weather data for offline access.
+- **Detailed Weather Information**: Show more details like humidity, pressure, and visibility.
+- **Map Integration**: Integrate a map view to show the city's location.
+- **User Accounts**: Allow users to create accounts to save their preferences and pinned cities across devices.

 ## Contributing 🤝